eyereasoner/eye/nexus/README.md

     )].
     ```

-- nexus supports querying with queries described in rdf core as
+- nexus supports querying with queries described in RDF Core as
   e.g.
     ```
     # who is a what?